adeoo/Game-of-life/README.md

 ## **About the Game**
-GOL is a zero-player game consisting of a lattice of 'live' and 'dead' cells, where the configuration of each generation is determined by the configuration of the previous generation and a set of four simple immutable rules.
-This means that generation zero is the only variable and will determine the fate of all cells in future generations.
+GOL is a **zero-player** game consisting of a lattice of 'live' and 'dead' cells, where the configuration of each generation is determined by the configuration of the previous generation and a set of **four simple immutable rules**.
+This means that **generation zero** is the only variable and will determine the fate of all cells in future generations.
 As a result, interesting patterns occur. you can read more about the game [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life).

 ### **Game rules:**